 It isn’t just churches that this district has to offer though.
 Fortifications such as the Norman-Swabian Castle and the Fort Of Sant’Antonio Abate display the rich military history of the area, while an immense collection of Palazzo’s display its more regal side as well.

-Stay in Barri Vecchia (Old Town) if you are interested in the history and culture of the city; you want to see the historic cathedrals and fortifications; you are first-time visitors;
+Stay in Barri Vecchia if you are interested in the history and culture of the city; you want to see the historic cathedrals and fortifications; you are first-time visitors;

-Best places to stay in Barri Vecchia (Old Town):
+Best places to stay in Bari in Old Town:

 Al Pescatore – B&B is in a very nice location in the middle of the old town of Bari.
 Close to Pane e Pomodoro Beach, Bari Cathedral,Teatro Margherita, Castello Svevo and Ferrarese Square.
 The hotel offers free WiFi, air conditioning, a restaurant, and a shared lounge.